varnish/Varnish-Book/varnish_book.rst

    Besides that, other courses may also be taught with this book.

    ..
 TODO for author: "as visitors' requests scales": can we state a magnitude number? or at what level of scalability are we talking about?
-   ..
-The VMOD course shows how to ???.

 .. raw:: pdf